 Cranbourne is part of The Hoddesdon School Trust, which comprises three schools - Cranbourne, Roselands Primary and The John Warner Secondary School.
 As such there are several layers of governance.
 This page tells you about the Local Governing Body of Cranbourne.

 Below you will find information about who the Local Governing Body are.
-Each governor, apart from the headteacher, serves a four year term in office - the dates of these terms are in brackets in the listing below.
+Each governor, apart from the headteacher, serves a four year term in office.

 If you would like to know more about becoming a governor, please come in and see us.